PrivateAIM/documentation/src/guide/user/survival-regression.md

 class LocalCoxModel(StarAnalyzer):
     def __init__(self, flame):
-        """
-        Initializes the custom Analyzer node.

-        :param flame: Instance of FlameCoreSDK to interact with the FLAME components.
-        """
         super().__init__(flame)  # Connects this analyzer to the FLAME components

     def analysis_method(self, data, aggregator_results):
-        """
-        Performs analysis on the retrieved data from data sources.

-        :param data: A list of dictionaries containing the data from each data source.
-                     - Each dictionary corresponds to a data source.
-                     - Keys are the queries executed, and values are the results (dict for FHIR, str for S3).
-        :param aggregator_results: Results from the aggregator in previous iterations.
-                                   - None in the first iteration.
-                                   - Contains the result from the aggregator's aggregation_method in subsequent iterations.
-        :return: Any result of your analysis on one node (ex. patient count).
-        """

         data = load_rossi()
         # use a fraction 50% randomly selected data
         data = data.sample(frac=0.5).reset_index(drop=True)